vrona/FHE.Chess/docs/Chess_app/Chess_app.md

 ```

 **NB**:
-- local terminal prints the history of games' moves (either by AI or Human), chessboard diagram included,
-    To print Forsyth–Edwards Notation (FEN) game position, uncomment these lines:
+- local terminal prints the history of games' moves (either by AI or Human) chessboard diagram included.
+If Forsyth–Edwards Notation (FEN) game position is needed, to print them, uncomment these lines:
     - ```python
         #print("\nHUMAN FEN: ",clone_chess.get_fen())
         ```
     - ```python
         #print("\nAUTONOMOUS FEN: ",clone_chess.get_fen())
         ```
-- remote terminal prints: chessboard input_data and predictions as a list of tuples.
+- remote terminal prints the chessboard input_data and predictions as a list of tuples.